 In 2002, we began work on the Valleyheart Greenway in Studio City, directly engaging elementary-age students in the design.
 Working together with County staff we implemented the collaborative design and interpretive elements as the County’s first greenway.
 We also undertook a surface water and groundwater study of the LA River through the Elysian Valley; and built a hydrodynamic model of the Tujunga Wash—since adopted by the Army Corps—to analyze alternatives to improve water management and support future restoration.

-We produced a comprehensive watershed management plan for the Tujunga Wash subwatershed, and are actively engaged in partnership with the City of Los Angeles and the Department of Water & Power in it's implementation.
-To date, many of the projects identified as part of the plan have been undertaken and completed, including the Woodman Avenue Median Retrofit.
+In 2004, we initiated a stakeholder-driven process to develop a comprehensive watershed management plan for the upper Los Angeles River.
+Through partnerships between the City and County of Los Angeles, and the Department of Water & Power, more than a dozen projects identified in the plan have since been completed, five more will be completed by 2020, and another 5 are in the planning phase.
 In June of 2009, our Tujunga/Pacoima Watershed Plan was honored with the "Innovation in Green Community Planning" award from the American Planning Association.

-We are active in the development of water and land use policy at the local and statewide level, advocating for a comprehensive approach to watershed management in Los Angeles.
+The River Project continues to actively engage in the development of water and land-use policy at both the local and state levels, where we advocate for comprehensive approaches to watershed management and climate resilience in Los Angeles and California.